ETCBC/bhsa/docs/_features/hebrew/2016/g_word_utf8.md

 ##### Hint
 > It is hazardous to use this feature for queries.
 From how a Hebrew word looks in printing, it cannot be determined what the order of the various diacritics of one and the same consonant is.
-The order, chosen in the ETCBC4 dataset is such that the rendering gives optimal results for most applications.
+The order, chosen in the BHSA dataset is such that the rendering gives optimal results for most applications.
-The ETCBC4 is not committed to maintain a definite ordering here.
+The BHSA is not committed to maintain a definite ordering here.

 In order not to miss search results, it might be helpful to compare the results with those obtained by using [g_cons_utf8](g_cons_utf8) instead.